Taliban capture Afghan government’s last northern stronghold

 The Taliban have captured a large, heavily defended city in northern Afghanistan in a major setback for the government.

-The fall of Mazar-e-Sharif, the country's fourth largest city, which Afghan forces and two powerful former warlords had pledged to defend, hands the insurgents control over all of northern Afghanistan, confining the Western-backed government to the center and east.
+The fall of Mazar-e-Sharif, the country's fourth-largest city, which Afghan forces and two powerful former warlords had pledged to defend, hands the insurgents control over all of northern Afghanistan, confining the Western-backed government to the centre and east.

 The United States and the UK are now rushing several thousand troops back into the country to evacuate citizens amid concern Kabul could soon be overrun.

-Security forces from Mazar-e-Sharif were escaping towards the border, Afzal Hadid, head of the Balkh provincial council, told Reuters.
+Security forces from Mazar-e-Sharif were escaping towards the border, according to Afzal Hadid, head of the Balkh provincial council.

 "The Taliban have taken control of Mazar-e-Sharif," he said.
 "All security forces have left Mazar city."

-The city appeared to have fallen largely without a fight, although sporadic clashes were continuing nearby, he said.
+The city appeared to have fallen largely without a fight, although sporadic clashes continued nearby, he added.

 Earlier in the day, the rebels seized a town south of Kabul that is one of the gateways to the capital.